dennis-tra/nebula/README.md

 - [`geoip`](./analysis/geoip) - Uses a [Maxmind](https://maxmind.com) database to map IP addresses to country ISO codes and plots the results.
 - [`churn`](./analysis/churn) - Uses a `sessions` database dump to construct a CDF of peer session lengths.
+- [`mixed`](./analysis/mixed) - Multiple plotting scripts for various metrics of interest.
+See [wcgcyx/nebula-crawler](https://github.com/wcgcyx/nebula-crawler) for plots as I have just copied the scripts from there.
 - More to come...

 ## Related Efforts